-- Reviews of previous research identified differences in the type and size of mesh used across studies.
-A Manta net or Neuston net are most commonly used, and recommended in sampling guidelines, although differences between net mesh openings and towing methods have been observed between studies. - For this reason, prior to preparation of the Guidelines, a survey to collect microplastics from the ocean was conducted (hereinafter referred to as "CMSM2018") to investigate the effects of the following factors on sampling results: 1) differences between Neuston nets and Manta nets (§2.3.1), 2) differences in mesh openings (§2.3.2), 3) tow duration (§2.4.1), and 4) differences in tow position (i.e., towing at the stern) (§2.4.5). - The average "density" of microplastic particles (i.e., quantity per volume seawater) at the ocean surface observed in CMSM2018 was 3.0/m3, with a maximum density of about 15.0/m3 and minimum density of about 0.3/m3. - Conditions for harmonization were determined based on a comparison between the results of the CMSM2018 field survey where different net types with different mesh openings were towed at the same time in the same sea area.
-Specifically, two different nets were simultaneously set at port and starboard of the same survey vessel. - To examine the accuracy of the comparison, 13 test runs were conducted using two Neuston nets of the same design towed at port and starboard.
-In all but one tow, there was no significant difference between tow position at port and starboard of the vessel (§2.4.5). - The metadata necessary to enable comparison of the survey results were examined based on the environmental data acquired during the field survey conducted in CMSM2018. - Recommendations based on our literature review and field study (CMSM2018), are presented in detail in the following section.
+- Reviews of previous research identified differences in the net type and size of mesh used across studies.
+A Manta net or Neuston net is most commonly used, and recommended in sampling guidelines, although differences between net mesh openings and towing methods have been observed between past studies.
+For this reason, surveys to collect microplastics from the ocean surface were conducted (CMSM2018 and CMSM2019) to investigate the effects of the following factors on sampling results: (1) different towing directions relative to wind direction (Section 2.2), (2) differences between Neuston nets and Manta nets (Section 2.3.2), (3) differences in mesh openings (Section 2.3.3), (4) differences in tow duration (Section 2.4.1), and (5) differences in tow position (i.e., towing at the stern) (Section 2.4.5). - CMSM2018 was conducted using a research vessel in Tokyo Bay whereas CMSM2019 was conducted in Sagami Bay closer to the open ocean.
+This survey was conducted with a small fishing boat equipped with outfitting that made it possible to tow on the sides of the vessel.
+The survey method using a small fishing boat is summarized in the Section 2.3.1. - The average density of microplastics at the ocean surface observed in CMSM2018 in Tokyo Bay was 2.65 particles/m3 (Range: 0.21-6.49 particles/m3, 78 x 103-2,432 x 103 particles/km2) (density has generally been reported in either one of the two unit systems: one is the particle number per unit volume and the other is per unit area.
+The value could be converted into 3.0 x 106 particles/km2 when it was assumed that all the plastic particles in a water column were accumulated at the surface layer.
+Comparatively, the average density of microplastics in CMSM2019 at Sagami Bay was 0.51 particles/m3 (Range: 0.03- 2.57 particles/m3, 13 x 103-956 x 103 particles/km2). - Conditions for harmonization were determined based on a comparison between the results of the CMSM2018 and CMSM2019 where net types with different mesh openings were towed at the same time in the same sea area.
+Specifically, two different nets were simultaneously set at port and starboard of the same survey vessel. - In order to confirm the validity of this method, test runs were conducted using two Neuston nets of the same design towed at port and starboard positions.
+There were no statistically significant differences between the densities of microplastics (Section 2.4.5). - The metadata necessary to enable comparison of the survey results were examined based on the environmental data acquired during CMSM2018 and CMSM2019. - Recommendations based on our literature review and field study (CMSM2018 and CMSM2019), are presented in detail in the following section.

-2. 2 Sea conditions
+2.2 Sea conditions